fdwr/LunaSvgSampleTest/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 - constraint - geometric constraints specify a direction or a distance relative to existing geometry.
 - contour - an outline, especially one representing or bounding the shape or form of something.
 - delta - Difference between two things or values.
-- difference - difference in mathis the result of subtracting one number from another.
+- difference - difference in math is the result of subtracting one number from another.
 - dilate - make or become wider, larger, or more open. (common binary image operation https://hcimage.com/help/Content/Quantitation/Measurements/Processing%20and%20Analysis/Modify/Copy%20of%20Binary_Operations.htm)
 - displace - Cause (something) to move from its proper or usual place.
 - displacement - The moving of something from its place or position.
 A vector whose length is the shortest distance from the initial to the final position of a point P. https://en.wikipedia.org/wiki/Displacement_(geometry)